MicrosoftDocs/power-platform/power-virtual-agents/preview/advanced-end-user-authentication.md

 > [!IMPORTANT]
 > This topic contains Power Virtual Agents preview documentation and is subject to change.

 You can authenticate users within a Power Virtual Agents chatbot.
 User authentication means you prompt a user to sign in, retrieve access token for that user, and then use that token to access information on behalf of the user.
-In addition, you can also get a user's basic properties, such as name and id variables.
+In addition, you can also get a user's basic properties, such as name and id.

 When you create a bot, PVA automatically adds a system topic called **Sign in**, as shown below.
+This topic performs authentication for the bot by presenting the user with sign in card.

 :::image type="content" source="media/authentication/system-topic.png" alt-text="Screenshot showing sign in topic." border="false":::